ssimington/portfolio/finalproject.md

 I created an updated wireframe of my project using the feedback I received from my interviews.
 I updated the section titles and added more story context.
 However, since most of my feedback was regarding my charts, I will update those for the final project.

 ![Final Project Wireframe](final-project-wireframe-2.png)

+## Part 3
+### Target Audience
+As previously stated, My target audience is fans of the USWNT, as well as anyone who is interested in their lawsuit or gender equality activism.
+Consequently, my target audience represents a broad range of people from different backgrounds and experiences.
+Because of this diversity, they will have varying knowledge and interest in soccer and this specific lawsuit.

+I tried to keep this in mind when writing out my narrative for my final project.
+I either avoided or explained sports jargon as well as financial lingo from the lawsuit.
+I defined and explained the difference between U.S. Soccer and FIFA.
+I defined and explained "collective bargaining agreement."
+Instead of using the phrase "friendly," I used "regular game" or "match."

+### Design Updates
+For my final project, I implemented the findings from my user research.

+* I spelled out the team names in my project narrative rather than using acronyms.
+* I left the chart for win bonus with base salary the same, but I explained the chart in my narrative, so hopefully it is not misleading.
+* I redesigned the FIFA World Cup Winnings chart to be two separate charts and more to scale.
+I could not do them both entirely to scale because you could not even see the circle for $4 million compared to $400 million because it was too small.
+The second chart for 1st place prize is magnified 4x in scale to be readable.
+* I also added narrative to the National Team Match Revenue graph to highlight the fact that there's not much distinction between the two teams.
+* I wrote an entire section explaining the difference between U.S. Soccer Federation and FIFA.
+* I redesigned the Match Type by Team chart to match the color scheme and used soccer balls in the design to make it a little more interesting and fun.

+I also wrote out the narrative, walking the reader through the USWNT's arguments and verifying those arguments with data.
+I used my mood board to collect photos from Getty Images to help tell the story along with the narrative and charts.
+Finally, I added a section on what's next for the team and what the reader can do to help.

+I found that once I outlined my main four arguments, the rest of the story came together quickly.
+I first designed my charts around my four points, and then I wrote out the story, explaining the charts as I went.
+Although we weren't asked to create our actual charts in part 2, it was easier for me to formulate my story knowing what my charts looked like.
+I'm also glad that I designed them early because it gave me plenty of time to get feedback and redesign or make changes.

+For the presentation aspect, it was difficult to narrow down my project into 60 seconds because I'm really excited about how it turned out.
+In the end, I decided to focus just on my 4th argument, as well as what's next and what you can do.
+The media has talked a lot about revenue and compensation, but those aren't actually the most compelling arguments when you look at the data, so I chose to focus on expenditures for my presentation.
+(But I wish I could show the whole thing!)

+### Final Project Links
+* <a href="https://github.com/ssimington/portfolio" target="_blank">Github repository</a>
+* Shorthand
+* <a href="https://docs.google.com/document/d/1ftre1Jz-AoPIcOrF2wkxFnN5bJl4_EClq8HZvA5iRuk/edit?usp=sharing" target="_blank">Bibliography</a>